yunpengn/MultiAttrCNN/LFW_label/README.md

 We refer to this formulation as the Unrestricted Configuration, and provide the people.txt that gives the names of people in each set.

-### test procedure
+### Test procedure

 Under both configurations, the test procedure is the same.
 That is, the training sets are formed from 9 of the 10 sets, with the held-out set as the test set.
 The algorithm must then classify each pair from the held-out set, given in pairs.txt, based on the image information from that pair alone.
 In other words, the algorithm's classification must be a function of the single pair of images, and not attempt to leverage the other test pairs.

 Note that, the pairs.txt is needed (for the purposes of computing the test performance), even under the Unrestricted Configuration.
 Also, under the Unrestricted Configuration, one can form mismatch pairs from images across different sets in the training data.

-### training, validation, and testing
+### Training, validation, and testing

 We organize our data into two "Views".
 View 1 is for algorithm development and general experimentation, prior to formal evaluation, i.e. model selection or validation.
 View 2 is for performance reporting, and should be used only for the final evaluation of a method, to minimize "fitting to the test data".

 #### View 1: development training/testing sets

 We give the development sets in both configurations (image restricted and unrestricted).
 The first configuration consists of pairsDevTraining.txt and pairsDevTest.txt.
 The format for these two files is: the first line gives the number of matched pairs N (equal to the number of mismatched pairs) in the set, followed by N lines of matched pairs and N lines of mismatched pairs in the same format as the files for the performance reporting sets.

 The second configuration consists of peopleDevTraining.txt and peopleDevTest.txt.
 The format for these two files is: the first line gives the number of people N in the set, followed by N lines of names and number of images per person in the same format as the files for the performance reporting sets.

 #### View 2: performance testing configurations